Mohamad-Farahani/Portfolio/README.md

 **Research Assistant @ University of Ottawa (_Jan 2021_ - _June 2025_)**
 - Developed a smartphone-based framework for remote healthcare applications, utilizing advanced machine learning algorithms to enhance real-time signal processing and monitoring capabilities.
-- Engineered machine learning and deep learning models including training and implementing deep learning and optimizing algorithms to model biomedical signals, enhancing the accuracy and reliability of health monitoring systems.
+- Engineered machine learning and deep learning models, including training and implementing deep learning and optimizing algorithms to model biomedical signals, enhancing the accuracy and reliability of health monitoring systems.
 - Integrated CUDA into the framework, accelerating data and video processing tasks by leveraging GPU architecture to improve model deployment speed and resource efficiency.

-**Electrical Engineer @ Artman Smart Energy Solutions (_June 2015_ - _Nov 2020_)**
+**Electrical Engineer @ Artman Smart Energy Solutions (_June 2018_ - _Nov 2020_)**
 - Designed and developed embedded systems for smart home management, creating seamless integration between devices and user interfaces.
 - Implemented hardware and firmware solutions for the efficient operation of smart home devices, ensuring robust functionality and reliability.